sudoforge/container-cli-tools/README.md

 # docker-cli-tools

-A collection of docker images specifically built to be used as CLI tools.
+A collection of shell wrapper functions to enable you to easily execute CLI tools in containers.

 ## Installation

-Each project is added as a submodule, and you should reference the README within.

-This repository exists simply to house all of my docker-cli projects together.
+Simply place the desired script(s) somewhere in your `PATH` and voila!

 ## License (MIT)